Badian, Cebu: Tourism

-The Kawasan Falls, a three-layered waterfall, is one of the popular tourist destinations in the province.
-Canyoning tours are offered upstream of the Kawasan Falls, where the Matutinao river flows through a secluded canyon.
-There is also the Badian mountain range and the popular trekking destination of Osmeña Peak.
+The Kawasan Falls, a three-layered waterfall, is one of the popular tourist destinations in the province, declared as top 6 Most Beautiful Waterfalls in the World by The Botique Adventurer Travel Blog.
+Canyoneering tours are offered upstream of the Kawasan Falls, where the Matutinao river flows through a secluded canyon, it is also awarded as the Best Adventure Destination of Cebu's Best by Sunstar.
+There is also the Badian mountain range and the popular trekking destination of Osmeña Peak located in Brgy.
+Patong along with Kandungaww Peak, located in Brgy.
+Sohoton.

 The town's jurisdiction includes Zaragosa or Badian Island, where there is a white sandy private beach and which from there snorkeling and diving activities can be arranged.
 Nearby Pescador Island, Moalboal offers corals and marine life for divers.

 Other tourist attractions of Badian include: